 Billy Long sits on the following committees:

-Long was the primary sponsor of 1 bill that was enacted:
+Long was the primary sponsor of 2 bills that were enacted:

 - H.R.
 1894: To facilitate construction of a bridge on certain property in Christian County, Missouri, and for other purposes.

 - H.R.
 2452 (114th): To amend the Federal Food, Drug, and Cosmetic Act with respect to facilitating dissemination of health care economic information.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Long sponsors bills primarily in these issue areas:

 Some of Long’s most recently sponsored bills include...